 He took a deep breath, steeling himself to hear the inevitable name, and said, “Go ahead.
 Who did you see Belle with?”

-The Dwarf stared.
+The Dwarf hesitated.
 “If I tell you, will you let me out of here alive and in the same shape and form and health as I had coming in?”

 “That’s the only way you will walk out of here in that condition.”